 We will review it on example of EML to Outlook Transfer tool…

-- Use menu “Mode” to select “Save to PST file” option
+- Select the “Save to PST file” option from the “Mode” menu.

-- Specify or select the source folder where your source EML files and folders are stored
+- Specify or select the source folder where the EML files and folders are stored.

-- Press “Scan Folder” button to scan the nested subfolders
+- Click the “Scan Folder” button to scan the nested subfolders.

-- Press “Save PST” button to start the EML to PST conversion
+- Finally, click the “Save PST” button to start the EML to PST conversion.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?